JapeshBagga/J.A.R.V.I.S/ReadMe.md

 ## About Project

-### Jarvis is a virtual assistant like Siri and Alexa with additional face recognition based secruity policy.
-With the help of face recognition JARVIS will greet the based on who is using the device. we have tried to simulate using Python Programmming Language and some additional libraries.
-This assitant recognises speech and face of the user and responds accordingly.
+### Jarvis is a virtual assistant like Siri and Alexa with additional face recognition based secruity mechanism.
+The assitant recognises speech and face of the user and responds accordingly.

 Various Features and tasks performed by this assistant are: